About NLGA

 The purpose of NLGA is to promote the efficiency and effectiveness of the office of lieutenant governor and the official second-in-command, to foster interstate cooperation, to provide a medium for the exchange of views and experiences on subjects important to the people of the states and territories, and to generally improve the efficiency of state and territorial administration.

 Each state’s constitution dictates who is first in line of gubernatorial succession should a vacancy occur.
-This official is the NLGA member.
+This official is the NLGA Member.
 In 45 states and four territories, this official holds the title lieutenant governor.
 In three states and one territory, this official is secretary of state.
 In two states, the senate president is first in line of succession.
 (Note: The TN and WV lieutenant governors are statutorily empowered to use the title Lieutenant Governor).

-About half of the NLGA members preside over the state senates.
+About half of the NLGA Members preside over the state senates.
 Most pursue legislative initiatives; many testify locally and/or in Washington D.C.; some serve on the governors’ cabinets; and others maintain varied portfolios of duties.
 The office of lieutenant governor is possibly the most diverse office across state governments.
 Each state has the opportunity to utilize the office to most effectively impact state needs.

 The NLGA office, under the direction of the Officers and the Executive Committee, provides all business and administrative services, public/media relations, meeting planning, research, project initiation and support, and conducts treasury responsibilities.
 The NLGA office is located in Fifth Street Center in Covington, KY, a mile from downtown Cincinnati, Ohio, near the Greater Cincinnati International airport.